benoit-parmentier/benoit-parmentier.github.io/docs/README.md

-This website displays a list of meals for a week.
+This project displays a list of meals for a week.

 Good appetite !